 Flying pickets arrived in South Wales to prevent miners going to work.
 Miners from those pits that had not voted to strike now joined the strike action.

 1984 (14th March)

-David Jones, a picket at Ollerton Colliery, Nottinghamshire, a brick was thrown at him by an opponent of the strike and he died from the injury to his chest.
+David Jones, a picket at Ollerton Colliery, Nottinghamshire was hit in the chest by a brick was thrown at him by an opponent of the strike.
+He died from the injury to his chest.

 1984 (15th – 16th March)